mgunyho/tere/README.md

     If instructions for your shell are missing, feel free to send a pull request that includes them!

-1. That's it.
+### Step 3.
+That's it.

 The next time you open a new shell, the command `tere` should work (you can also of course call the shell function/alias whatever you like).
-The above shell configuration also acts as a config file for `tere`, just add the options you want (see `tere --help`).
+The above shell configuration also acts as a configuration file for `tere`, just add the options you want (see `tere --help`).

 ### Supported platforms